 - Communicating financial potential to investors and other stakeholders clearly and credibly

-- Equipping management with a robust, user-friendly strategic planning tool
+- Equipping management with a robust, user-friendly budgeting and strategic planning tool

 - Providing insights to help further improve the business model